How Rent to Own Works: A Guide

 On the other hand, the landlord usually pays for property taxes and insurance since they are ultimately responsible for their home.
 You should also discuss matters such as renter insurance policies and home modifications during the contract drafting.
 Establishing awareness of these terms and conditions will help you to prevent issues later during the leasing period.

-An option deposit, also called option consideration or option fee, guarantees you the option to purchase the home in the future.
+An option fee, also called option consideration, guarantees you the option to purchase the home in the future.
 Typically, the option fee is non-refundable and ranges from 2 percent to 10 percent of the purchase price.
 If at any point during the rental term you become qualified for a mortgage, you may purchase the home and use your option fee and rent credit towards your down payment.

 Note: The option fee IS NOT OPTIONAL.
-In order to exercise an option to purchase contract and even be given the chance to purchase the home, you absolutely must provide the deposit.
+In order to exercise an option to purchase contract and even be given the chance to purchase the home, you absolutely must pay the fee.

 Here’s an example that hopefully will put things into perspective:

 The home Tom wishes to rent to own has a purchase price of $150,000 and a down payment of $30,000 (20 percent of the purchase price).
-At the beginning of his lease, Tom needs to pay an option deposit of $5,250 (3.5 percent of the purchase price).
-Since Tom’s option deposit of $5,250 is credited to the down payment of $30,000, he has already paid off 17.5 percent of it (see below).
+At the beginning of his lease, Tom needs to pay an option fee of $5,250 (3.5 percent of the purchase price).
+Since Tom’s option fee of $5,250 is credited to the down payment of $30,000, if he buys the home, he has already paid off 17.5 percent of his down payment (see below).

 In addition to the standard rent itself, you’ll also pay a rent premium, which is a percentage of your monthly rent cost that is applied towards the eventual home purchase.
+Rent premiums are also known as rent credits because they’re a portion of your rent that is credited back to you if you purchase the home.
 The percent is negotiable but usually, ranges from 15 percent to 25 percent of the rent price.
 So you’ll be paying more per month for rent than you normally would, but that’s only because you’re receiving credit towards the home purchase.

 Using the same example as above, let’s look at how the rent premium works: